 Employees also benefit significantly from a preliminary valuation.
 The valuation will allow you to structure incentive plans that include Stock Bonuses and Purchases, Phantom Stock Plans and Stock Appreciation Rights Plans, and other types of Non-Qualified Deferred Compensation Plans.
 These incentives are set in place to drive employee performance and increase the overall value of the company.
 They are from the preliminary valuation.
 If the company needs a boost, these incentives can improve the total value to where it needs to be for a successful exit to occur.

-Certified valuation specialists are critical in many situations, especially if an insider is involved.
+Accredited or certified business valuation specialists are critical in many situations, especially if an insider is involved.
 In some cases, business owners decide to transfer the company to a co-owner, employee, or even a relative.
 In these cases, a recommendation to begin the transfer of ownership before the transfer of controlling interest is usually made.
 Since these sales are discounted and the owner receives a larger sum, the IRS will be sure to look at the deal carefully.
 They are receiving less and will want to know the reason.
 Your Exit Strategy Specialist will be critical in this case.

 Regardless of the potential buyer or potential date of sale, an independent valuation lays the groundwork for planning the future.
 It is a sound investment of $5,000-$15,000.
 There are many benefits.
 In the end, the business owner gets that money back plus more after selling or transferring the company.